mk6614/Masters/README.md

 ## TaskStack.h and TaskStack.c

 A simple stack structure is used to trace the task execution in the real-time OS context (Erika Enterprise).
 Additionally, the file creates a TaskCounter list to store the needed structures.
-The size of the list is `NUMBER_OF_TASKS + 1`, where the zeroth task is the idle task.
+The size of the list is `NUMBER_OF_TASKS + NUMBER_OF_CORES`, where the first `NUMBER_OF_CORES` tasks are the idle tasks.
-Although not needed outside of OS, it is still used when `ERIKA_OS` is not defined.
+Although not needed outside of OS, the idle tasks are used even when `ERIKA_OS` is not defined.

 ## Benchmark.h, ErikaBenchmark.c and HighTecBecnhmark.c